acros16/Week6ChatServer/README.md

 Modules:
 The app.module.ts contains the AppComponent, LoginComponent and ChatComponent.
 It also imports the BrowserModule, FormsModule and HttpClientModule for use in its various components.
 It also calls the RouterModule to set express routes to the Login and Chat components.
 It also calls the HttpClientModule, SocketService, AuthService and RegService as providers.

+This project uses NPM installs of socket.io, path and express.